descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"3.4 Unexpected dynamic initialization"*

-*"However, it is possible to be surprised by expressions that (to someone) “look const” but are not."*
+*"**However, it is possible to be surprised by expressions that (to someone) “look const” but are not.**"*

 *"3.5 Complex rules for simple things"*

 *"The focus of this proposal is to address the issues mentioned in preceding sections.
-However, discussions in the Core Working Group at the Berlin meeting (April 2006) concluded that the current rules for integral constant expressions are too complicated, and source of several Defect Reports.
-Consequently, a “cleanup”, i.e. adoption of simpler, more general rules is suggested."*
+However, discussions in the Core Working Group at the Berlin meeting (April 2006) concluded that the current rules for integral constant expressions are too complicated, and source of several Defect Reports. **Consequently, a “cleanup”, i.e. adoption of simpler, more general rules is suggested.**"*

 *"4 Suggestions for C++0x"*